18F/health-tracking-course/collections/_rubric/id-high-3.md

 ---
 layout: lesson
-title: "Testing, Testing, 1-2-3"
+title: "Testing, testing, 1-2-3"
 dimension:
     - id1.3
+    - id2.2
     - id1.3-course2
-    - id2.2
 overview: |
     What types of testing should a software project undergo and what does testing a project even mean?
 In this conversation, Princess Ojiaku, Matt Jadud, and Heather Battaglia talk about what kinds of tests are important and when they should happen.
 This conversation includes a guest appearance by SHOUTYBOX, the screen reader that lost its way.
-Bonus: watch this video of someone using a screen reader.
+Bonus: a demo video of a screen reader.
 federal:
     - usercentereddesign
     - infraascode